Tinker Bell (film series): The Pirate Fairy (2014)

 Another feature-length film, titled The Pirate Fairy, (originally titled Quest for the Queen) was released on April 1, 2014.
 The film was originally scheduled for Fall 2013, but another DisneyToon Studios film, Planes, took its place.
 A trailer for the film was released on the Secret of the Wings Blu-ray and DVD on October 23, 2012.
 It was directed by the Secret of the Wings director, Peggy Holmes.
 The film introduced new characters, Zarina, voiced by Christina Hendricks, and James aka Captain Hook, voiced by Tom Hiddleston.
 Carlos Ponce also voiced one of the characters in the film.

-When a misunderstood dust-keeper fairy named Zarina steals Pixie Hollow's all-important Blue Pixie Dust and flies away to join forces with the pirates of Skull Rock, Tinker Bell and her fairy friends must embark on the adventure of a lifetime to return it to its rightful place.
+When a dust-keeper fairy named Zarina steals Pixie Hollow's all-important Blue Pixie Dust and flies away to join forces with the pirates of Skull Rock, Tinker Bell and her fairy friends must embark on the adventure of a lifetime to return it to its rightful place.
 However, in the midst of their pursuit of Zarina, Tink's world is turned upside down.
 She and her friends find that their respective talents have been switched and they have to race against time to retrieve the Blue Pixie Dust and return home to save Pixie Hollow.